About Hakalau

 Jail & Inmate Records

-The Hawaii Community Correctional Center in Hilo serves as the primary detention facility for anyone arrested in the area.
-Upon arrival, individuals undergo standard booking procedures that include fingerprinting, photographing, and comprehensive documentation of personal information.
+The Hawaii Community Correctional Center in Hilo is the primary detention facility for anyone arrested in the area.
+Upon arrival, individuals undergo standard booking procedures that include fingerprinting, photographing, and documentation of personal information.
 Families seeking information about detainees can use the Hawaii Department of Public Safety's online portal for inmate lookup.
 Visitation at the facility operates under strict guidelines, with appointments required and specific rules governing visitor conduct and what items may be brought inside.

 Arrest Records

 The Hawaii County Police Department maintains all arrest records for incidents occurring within the community and surrounding county areas.
-Anyone seeking these records—whether residents or attorneys—must submit a formal request through the department's records division, which typically involves paying applicable fees.
+Anyone seeking these records - whether residents or attorneys - must submit a formal request through the department's records division, which typically involves paying applicable fees.
 Each arrest record contains the suspect's personal information, circumstances of the arrest, charges filed, and details about the arresting officer.

 Criminal Records

-The criminal records system in Hawaii County encompasses a range of records, including felony, misdemeanor, traffic offenses, and the sex offender registry.
+The criminal records system in Hawaii County covers a range of records, including felony, misdemeanor, traffic offenses, and the sex offender registry.
 The Hawaii County Police Department and the Hawaii State Judiciary maintain these records, which are accessible for background checks through the Hawaii Criminal Justice Data Center.
-The center provides comprehensive background checks for residents, which include criminal history, pending charges, and conviction records.
+The center provides background checks for residents, which include criminal history, pending charges, and conviction records.

 Vital Records